Bioconductor/BioconductorMeta/documentation/new-toolchain-setup.md

 BINPREF = c:/Rtools/mingw_32/bin/
 ```

 In other words, just remove the `?`.
+(In `etc/x64/Makeconf`, of course, it will say `mingw64`.)

 ## Setting up system Dependencies

+As of April 13, 2016, you no longer have to build most CRAN packages from source, so some of the
+instructions below are not necesssary, but they have been left here for reference.

 You will need to set up a number of system dependencies, since you have to build
 many common CRAN packages (such as `XML` and `RCurl`) from source, as CRAN